mzpqnxow/x509tools/src/x509helper/README.md

 ## Notes

-This code is used after x509dump is used.
+* This code is used after x509dump is used.
 It pairs up certificates and keys (if there were pairs)
+* Please run it on Linux or you will have a bad time getting binary dependencies (i.e. OpenSSL, etc..) to work and it's a pain to try to support anyone who might use this on Windows, thx.

 ## More notes